filefoxper/airma/docs/react-state/guides.md

 const Search = memo(()=>{
     // `autoLink` option makes `useModel` to
     // create a local state with `defaultSearch`,
-    // if no parent store matched `queryModels.search`.
+    // if no store matched with `queryModels.search`.
     // Be careful, if the `autoLink` is opening,
     // the initializing about default state for store state
     // is auto disabled.